crypdex/slate/source/includes/_standard-relayer.md

 ### Pagination

 * Requests that return multiple items respond to the ?page and ?per_page query parameters.
 * Page numbering is 1-indexed, not 0-indexed.
-Maximum page size is be 100.
+Maximum page size is 100.
 * These requests include the `token_pairs`, `orders`, and `orderbook` endpoints.

 ### Misc